marsipu/mne-pipeline-hd/README.md

 7. Make "New pull request" from your new feature branch

-Please report bugs on GitHub or to me directly (martin.schulz@stud.uni-heidelberg.de)
+Please report bugs on GitHub or to me directly (mne.pipeline@gmail.com)